dnbt777/zig-cuda-utils/README.md

 then in `./` run
 `zig build`

-then run the executable output to `./zig-out/bin/`
+then run the executable in `./zig-out/bin/`

 personally I just run `clear;nvcc -shared -o ./cudalib/libmatmul.so -Xcompiler -fPIC ./cudalib/matmul.cu;zig build